Skip to main content

 Choose AgentXchain if you need governed software delivery: arbitrary chartered roles, mandatory cross-role challenge, explicit phase gates, append-only decision ledger, and constitutional human authority over what advances or ships.

 OpenHands is a platform for building and running agents — from a composable SDK and CLI to a managed Cloud with RBAC and Enterprise Kubernetes deployment.
 AgentXchain is a protocol for governing how agents deliver software.
 OpenHands gives you the execution surface.
-AgentXchain gives you the governance layer.
+AgentXchain gives you the delivery-governance layer.

 Comparison